Would you like to find out how your church can save energy? And get a grant to take action?

 What happens if we don’t get an audit in this pilot programme?

-What does the audit itself involve?
+What does the audit actually involve?

 What will the process be for applying for grants to implement recommendations?